ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ## Configure Cron Jobs

 This step configures the execution of the ILIAS Cron Jobs, which can be set to perform tasks, such as sending notifications.
-You can manage these jobs in the ILIAS Administration under "Administration > General Settings > Cron Jobs".
+You can manage these jobs in the ILIAS Administration under "Administration > System Settings and Maintenance > Cron Jobs".

 To test the execution of the Cron Jobs Executable `./cli/cron.php`, the following command can be used: